 - A technique to limit radiation to the heart, reducing the risk of long-term side effects.

 - An option for a shorter course of radiation therapy for some patients.

 Why have radiation therapy?

 Radiation therapy is an effective, highly targeted treatment that uses beams of energy to kill cancer cells.
 Doctors often use radiation therapy to kill cancer cells that may remain after surgery.
 This lowers the risk of cancer coming back.
-For many patients, radiation can be paired with lumpectomy to avoid a mastectomy.
+For many patients, radiation therapy can be paired with lumpectomy to avoid a mastectomy.